 Punjab, the land of five rivers & integrated cultural history, is a treasure trove for an avid tourist.
 For this land of the great gurus not only boasts of ancient monuments but throbs with historical embodiments.
 It is no secret that whoever comes to this land of yellow fields with blue mountains providing the romantic & picturesque backdrop has never gone back without imbibing the essence of Punjab.
 There is no dearth of breathtaking palaces, for Punjab was the seat of royalty, as the imposing Quila Mubarak will tell you.

-Some of the main cities in Punjab are Amritsar, Jalandhar, Patiala, Bathinda, Mohali, Pathankot and Ludhiana. is known for the combines made here while Patiala is known for the historical forts.
+Some of the main cities in Punjab are Amritsar, Jalandhar, Patiala, Bathinda, Mohali, Pathankot, and Ludhiana and Patiala is known for the historical forts.

 Fast Facts :

 Religion: Hindus (34.46%), Sikhs (62.95%), others (2.59%)